-Stuck with fun ways for your kids to learn from home?
+Stuck for fun ways for your kids to learn from home?
 Here are free online classes for kids to keep their education going.

 I think pretty much every school in the country has been sharing school work for the kids to complete each day.